logicatcore/scratchpad/_posts/2020-08-13-sparse-image-coordinates.md

 Finding non zero pixels coordinates using broadcasting took:  0.007306575775146484  seconds
 ```

-# Conclusions
+### Conclusions
+***

-It is clear that the execution times differ significantly and the benefits become more dominant as the input data grows.
+It is clear that the execution times differ significantly and the benefits of vectorization becomes more dominant as the input data grows.